How To Start A Lawn Care Business in 8 Steps

 As soon as you hire an employee, you’re required by law to purchase workers’ compensation insurance in every state except Texas.
 When workers get injured on the job, workers’ comp will cover their medical bills and pay if they need time off to recover.

 Before you begin operating, you’ll need to register your business.
 There are several steps required to register a new business:

 Choose & Register Your Business Name

-When choosing your name, you want to select one that is a reflection of your brand.
 You will also need to make sure that you select a name that is not registered by someone else in your state.
 You can find your state’s registration database with a quick online search.

 Choose Your Legal Structure